15 Ways on How to Stop Being Possessive

 A negative expression of jealousy can have a controlling and emotionally damaging effect on the partner.
 But when expressed properly, jealousy can help a spouse appreciate their partner and take positive steps towards treasuring them with love and respect.

-Here are 15 tips on how to stop being possessive and jealous in your relationship:
+Here are 15 tips on how to stop being possessive in a relationship and get over jealousy

 1. Stay grounded